skiadas/TheoryCompCourse/notes/parsing.md

 F                 x, (
 ```

-If we now make a second pass through the rules, we will now discover that S must have two first set elements, since E acquired those two elements.
+If we now make a another pass through the rules, we discover that S must have two first set elements, since the first set of E acquired those two elements.

 If we try to look at any of the rules again, we don't get any new entries.
-Some times there is more work involved.
+Sometimes there is more work involved.
 In our case, the final list of first sets is:
 ```
 Symbol            First Set
 --------          -----------